WebOfTrust/ietf-cesr-proof/draft-pfeairheller-cesr-proof.md

 --- abstract

 CESR Proof Signatures are an extension to the Composable Event Streaming Representation [CESR] that provide transposable cryptographic signature attachments on self-addressing data (SAD) [SAID].
-A SAD (such as an Authentic Chained Data Container (ACDC) Verifiable Credential [ACDC]) may be signed with a CESR Proof Signature and streamed alongside any other CESR content.
+Any SAD, such as an Authentic Chained Data Container (ACDC) Verifiable Credential [ACDC] for example, may be signed with a CESR Proof Signature and streamed along with any other CESR content.
 In addition, a signed SAD can be embedded inside another SAD and the CESR proof signature attachment can be transposed across envelope boundaries and streamed without losing any cryptographic integrity.

 --- middle

 # Introduction

 Composable Event Streaming Representation (CESR) is a dual text-binary encoding format that has the unique property of text-binary concatenation composability.
-The CESR specification not only provides the definition of the streaming format but also the codes needed for creating and sharing all event types and signatures on all event types for the Key Event Receipt Infrastructure (KERI) [KERI].
+The CESR specification not only provides the definition of the streaming format but also the attachment codes needed for differentiating the types of cryptographic material (such as signatures) used as attachments on all event types for the Key Event Receipt Infrastructure (KERI) [KERI].
 While all KERI event messages are self-addressing data (SAD), there is a broad class of SADs that are not KERI events but that require signature attachments.
 ACDC Verifiable credentials fit into this class of SADs.
 With more complex data structures represented as SADs, such as verifiable credentials, there is a need to provide signature attachments on nested subsets of SADs.
 Similar to indices in indexed controller signatures in KERI that specify the location of the public key they represent, nested SAD signatures need a path mechanism to specify the exact location of the nested content that they are signing.
-CESR Proof Signatures provide this mechanism with the CESR SAD Path Language and new attachment codes, detailed in this specification.
+CESR Proof Signatures provide this mechanism with the CESR SAD Path Language and new CESR attachment codes, detailed in this specification.

 ## Streamable SADs
 A primary goal of CESR Proof Signatures is to allow any signed self-addressing data (SAD) to be streamed inline with any other CESR content.
-In support of that goal, CESR Proof Signatures leverage CESR attachments to define a signature scheme that can be attached to any SAD content serialized as JSON, MessagePack or CBOR.
-Using this capability, SADs signed with CESR Proof Signatures can be streamed inline in either the text or binary domain alongside any other KERI event message over, for example TCP or UDP.
+In support of that goal, CESR Proof Signatures leverage CESR attachments to define a signature scheme that can be attached to any SAD content serialized as JSON [JSON], MessagePack [MGPK] or CBOR [CBOR].
+Using this capability, SADs signed with CESR Proof Signatures can be streamed inline in either the text (T) or binary (B) domain alongside any other KERI event message over, for example TCP or UDP.
 In addition, signed SADs can be transported via HTTP as a CESR HTTP Request (todo: reference needed).

 ## Nested Partial Signatures
-CESR Proof Signatures can be used to sign as many portions of a SAD (including the entire SAD) whether the signed subsets are SADs or the self-addressing identifer (SAID) of a SAD.
+CESR Proof Signatures can be used to sign as many portions of a SAD as needed, including the entire SAD.
+The signed subsets are either SADs themselves or the self-addressing identifer (SAID) of a SAD that will be provided out of band.
 A new CESR count code is included with this specification to allow for multiple signatures on nested portions of a SAD to be grouped together under one attachment.
 By including a SAD Path in the new CESR attachment for grouping signatures, the entire group of signatures can be transposed across envelope boundaries by changing only the root path of the group attachment code.

 ## Transposable Signature Attachments

 There are several events in KERI that can contain context specific embedded self-addressing data (SADs).
 Exchange events (`exn`) for peer-to-peer communication and Replay events (`rpy`) for responding to data requests as well as Expose events (`exp`) for providing anchored data are all examples of KERI events that contain embedded SADs as part of their payload.
-If the SAD payload for one of these event types is signed with a CESR attachment, the resulting structure is not embeddable in one of the mapping serializations (JSON, CBOR, MessagePack) supported by CESR.
+If the SAD payload for one of these event types is signed with a CESR attachment, the resulting structure is not embeddable in one of the serializations of map or dictionary like data models.
+(JSON, CBOR, MessagePack) supported by CESR.
 To solve this problem, CESR Proof Signatures are transposable across envelope boundaries in that a single SAD signature or an entire signature group on any given SAD can be transposed to attach to the end of an enveloping SAD without losing its meaning.
 This unique feature is provided by the SAD Path language used in either a SAD signature or the root path designation in the outermost attachment code of any SAD signature group.
 These paths can be updated to point to the embedded location of the signed SAD inside the envelope.
 Protocols for verifiable credential issuance and proof presentation can be defined using this capability to embed the same verifiable credential SAD at and location in an enveloping `exn` message as appropriate for the protocol without having to define a unique signature scheme for each protocol.

 # CESR SAD Path Language

 CESR Proof Signatures defines a SAD Path Language to be used in signature attachments for specifying the location of the SAD content within the signed SAD that a signature attachment is verifying.
 This path language has a more limited scope than alternatives like JSONPtr [RFC6901] or JSONPath [JSONPath] and is therefore simpler and more compact when encoding in CESR signature attachments.
 SADs in CESR and therefore CESR Proof Signatures require static field ordering of all maps.
-The SAD path language takes advantage of this feature to allow for a base64 compatible syntax into SADs even when a SAD uses non-base64 compatible characters for field labels.
+The SAD path language takes advantage of this feature to allow for a Base64 compatible syntax into SADs even when a SAD uses non-Base64 compatible characters for field labels.

 ## Description and Usage

 The SAD path language contains a single reserved character, the `-` (dash) character.
 Similar to the `/` (forward slack) character in URLs, the `-` in the SAD Path Language is the path separator between components of the path.
-The `-` was selected because it is a one of the valid base64 characters.
+The `-` was selected because it is a one of the valid Base64 characters.

 The simplest path in the SAD Path Language is a single `-` character representing the root path which specifies the top level of the SAD content.

 Root Path

 ~~~
  -
 ~~~

 After the root path, path components follow, delimited by the `-` character.
 Path components may be integer indices into field labels or arrays or may be full field labels.
-No wildcards are supported by the SAD Path Language
+No wildcards are supported by the SAD Path Language.

 An example SAD Path using only labels that resolve to map contexts follows: